apike/allenpike.com/me/index.markdown

 ---

 <img src='/images/apike-2013-bw.jpg' style='max-width: 160px'>
 I love creating things and perfecting products.
-I'm co-founder of [Steamclock Software](http://www.steamclock.com), where we build polished web and mobile apps in Vancouver.
-Prior to that, I was a Software Engineer at Apple.
+I run [Steamclock Software](http://www.steamclock.com), where we build polished web and mobile apps in Vancouver.
+Previously, I was a Software Engineer at Apple.

 My job involves product design, development, teaching, and speaking.
 I'm intensely interested in how great software can be.
 In my downtime, I play on a hockey team comprised entirely of programmers.